 Symbol

-Transforms a string into a symbol by parsing the string using Symbol.for.
+Converts a string to a symbol using Symbol.for.

 BigInt transformations